seL4/camkes-tool/docs/index.md

 > The target output platform.
 This determines some aspects of the environment that the template being rendered is expected to function in.
 This option is only relevant to the runner.
-Valid platforms are "seL4", "Linux" and "CIMP", the last being a verification framework.
+Valid platforms are "architecture-semantics", "autocorres", "CIMP", "GraphViz" and "seL4".
+The "GraphViz" option is for producing visual representations of a system and the "seL4" option is for producing binaries.
+All other platforms are verification frameworks.

 **--post-render-edit**